-Award Schedule: Awards are \$9,000 per year (3.34-4.0 QPA) or \$8,000 per year (3.0-3.33 QPA) based on full-time attendance.
+Award Schedule: Awards are \$11,000 per year (3.34-4.0 QPA) or \$10,000 per year (3.0-3.33 QPA) based on full-time attendance.
 Awards are renewable up to three years of undergraduate study or completion of bachelor's degree, whichever comes first.

-Rights and Responsibilities of Recipients: For renewal, students must maintain continuous enrollment and a cumulative quality point average of 2.75.
+Rights and Responsibilities of Recipients: For renewal, students must maintain continuous enrollment and satisfactory academic progress.